apache/spark/CONTRIBUTING.md

 * KUBERNETES_MODE - mode of kubernetes, one of persistent_mode, git_mode

 The following environments are possible:
- * The "docker" environment (default) - it starts all dependencies required by full suite of tests including postgres/mysql and other components.
-It's quite resource heavy so do not forget to stop the environment using [Stop environment](#stopping-the-environment) when you finish working wit it.
-It can also slow down your local machine.
+ * The "docker" environment (default): starts all dependencies required by full integration test-suite (postgres, mysql, celery, etc.).
+This option is resource intensive so do not forget to [Stop environment](#stopping-the-environment) when you are finished.
+This option is also RAM intensive and can slow down your machine.
- * The "kubernetes" environment is used to run tests with kubernetes cluster (requires KUBERNETES_VERSION and KUBERNETES_MODE variables).
+ * The "kubernetes" environment: Runs airflow tests within a kubernetes cluster (requires KUBERNETES_VERSION and KUBERNETES_MODE variables).
- * The "bare" environment is used to run a bare docker instance of Airflow without any external dependencies which means that you can only run it with sqlite backend.
+ * The "bare" environment:  runs airflow in docker without any external dependencies.

-Note!
-The kubernetes env might not work locally as easily as other tests because it requires your host to be setup properly (specifically it installs minikube cluster locally on your host and depending on your machine setting it might or might not work out of the box.
+   It will only work for non-dependent tests.
+You can only run it with sqlite backend.
+You can only enter the bare environment with `local_ci_enter_environment.sh` and run tests manually, you cannot execute `local_ci_run_airflow_testing.sh` with it.

-We are working on making the kubernetes tests more easily reproducible locally in the future.
+Note: The Kubernetes environment will require setting up minikube/kubernetes so it might require some host-network configuration.

 ### Stopping the environment